GIQ: Benchmarking 3D Geometric Reasoning of Vision Foundation Models with Simulated and Real Polyhedra: Conclusion

+\reb{We view \dataset{} as a ``geometric litmus test'' for spatial intelligence.
+Because geometric primitives are the building blocks of complex reasoning, failure here implies a fragile, texture-based approximation rather than true understanding.
+Real-world tasks rely on this same ``geometric arithmetic''; thus, models failing \dataset{} are unprepared for the ``geometric calculus'' of complex scenes.
+While establishing a precise correlation with arbitrary organic shapes requires further empirical study, \dataset{} isolates necessary foundational skills, paving the way for future rigorous evaluations of both rigid and fluid dynamics.}

-Thus, GIQ serves as a critical diagnostic tool for future research, providing a targeted evaluation framework to drive the development of more robust, geometry-aware foundation models capable of human-level spatial reasoning.
+\reb{Looking forward, \dataset{} offers a promising pathway for improving geometric intelligence.
+Its structured ontology enables the automatic generation of precise Chain-of-Thought (CoT) training data for step-by-step reasoning, though future training-focused extensions must scale to broader wild distributions to ensure robust generalization.
+Ultimately, \dataset{} serves as a critical diagnostic tool, providing the framework needed to drive the development of robust, geometry-aware foundation models capable of human-level spatial reasoning.}

+\textbf{Ethics statement:} Authors used LLMs to help improve grammar and wording during the preparation of this manuscript.

 \textbf{Acknowledgement.} Supported by the Intelligence Advanced Research Projects Activity (IARPA) via Department of Interior/ Interior Business Center (DOI/IBC) contract number 140D0423C0076.
 The U.S. Government is authorized to reproduce and distribute reprints for Governmental purposes notwithstanding any copyright annotation thereon.
 Disclaimer: The views and conclusions contained herein are those of the authors and should not be interpreted as necessarily representing the official policies or endorsements, either expressed or implied, of IARPA, DOI/IBC, or the U.S. Government.

 We thank the students from Adam Mickiewicz High School in Kluczbork, Poland, for their valuable contribution in constructing the Johnson solids used in this work.